eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 Oh, but I am.
 Mostly.
 Half-and-half.

+The sleight of hand that I used in this post was to emphasize the outcomes at the ballot level.
+I conveniently left out an axiom that any true Condorcetist would absolutely mandate: that voters should be able to rank all candidates if they want to.
+If that is ultimately important, then a "Generalized Condorcet Method" violates the innate spirit of the Condorcet ideal.

-Here's what is absolutely true: Because no Condorcet method asks voters to directly vote in every possible head-to-head matchup, we cannot assume that any ranked method can perfectly capture the Condorcet winner in all cases, because you simply cannot assume all voters have transitive preferences over all candidates, *and* you can't force voters to completely rank all candidates without ties unless you want to bottleneck turnout.
+Here's what is absolutely true: Because no Condorcet method asks voters to directly vote in every possible head-to-head matchup, we cannot assume that any ranked method can perfectly capture the Condorcet winner in all cases, because you simply cannot assume all voters have and will express a full complete preferences over all candidates, so long as you do not force voters to completely rank all candidates without ties.
+And if you *do* force a full ranking, then you will bottleneck turnout and get a bunch of noise from voters with no genuine opinion who are just guessing.

 In reality, Approval voting is, in my opinion, "Condorcet-lite".
 It's not a Condorcet method *proper*, but I would absolutely say a "generalized" Condorcet method is an appropriate name.
 Condorcetists simplify messy incomplete preferences to a transitive ranking, with abstention allowed, to make determining a (possible) Condorcet winner tractable and practical.

 Approval just goes one step further with this logic and simplifies the ballot to make it completely consistent and ultimately practical.
 But it is still, at its core, fundamentally electing the candidate who is ranked strictly above any other candidate by a majority of voters who express a preference.
-And Approval inherits the base legitimacy of any system that does this reliably (Condorcet methods), along with the legitimacy that comes from simplified ballot data.
+To me, *that* is the appeal of a Condorcet method--the legitimacy given to the winner.
+And in *that* respect, Approval is perfect.
+It inherits the base legitimacy of any system that does this reliably (Condorcet methods), along with the legitimacy that comes from simplified ballot data.

 Here's the truth: At the time of writing, Condorcet would be my second choice over Approval.
 If Approval *didn't* show clear data that it was essentially *just* as good as a full Condorcet method in practice, and if I didn't feel that [simplicity is paramount in this era of distrust](../practicalapproval){:target="_blank"}, then I wouldn't be advocating for Approval voting so strongly over a full Condorcet method.
 But the fact that Approval is simple, transparent, and *practically as good* makes the choice for me quite clear.